Conquest of the Desert: Historical controversy

 Literary scholar Jens Andermann has noted that contemporary sources on the campaign conclude that the Conquest was intended by the Argentine government to exterminate the Indigenous tribes, and can be classified as genocide.
 First-hand accounts state that Argentine troops killed prisoners and committed "mass executions".
 The 15,000 Natives taken captive "became servants or prisoners and were prevented from having children."
 The Argentine Republic in Patagonia "for the colonisation of the bottom of the country, a raid was made against these poor harmless children of nature, and many tribes were wiped out of existence.
 The Argentines let loose the dogs of war against them; many were killed and the rest – men, women and children – were deported by sea".

 Apologists perceive the campaign as intending to conquer specifically those Indigenous groups who refused to submit to Argentine law and frequently performed brutal attacks on frontier civilian settlements.
 In these attacks, the Natives stole many horses and cattle, killed settlers defending their livestock, and captured women and children to become slaves and/or forced brides of Indian warriors.

 The Guardian alleged in 2011 that two education officials lost their jobs due to the controversy concerning the Conquest of the Desert: It reported that Juan José Cresto was forced to resign as a director of the Argentine National Historical Museum because he said the Indigenous people "were violent parasites who attacked farms and kidnapped women" and Beatriz Horn, a history teacher in La Pampa Province, was dismissed for "telling a radio station that Roca deserved praise for putting natives to flight and opening Argentina's frontier to European settlers".
 Argentine news sources, however, report Juan José Cresto lost his job for being abusive and violent towards employees and Beatriz Horn was dismissed due primarily to her praise for the military dictator Leopoldo Galtieri.

 During recent years, Mapuche activist groups and other activist organizations have criticised the representation of Roca in official state imagery.
-A statue of Roca in the civic center of Bariloche is a frequent site for protests and graffiti by local Amerindian activist organizations.
+A statue of Roca in the civic centre of Bariloche is a frequent site for protests and graffiti by local Amerindian activist organizations.